 - Reliable historical information at individual territory or rep level is available

 - National Sales Numbers can be forecasted with reasonable accuracy

 - A reasonable understanding of variation in sales potential across territories

 - The selling process is reasonably well defined

 Here is a high-level view of the quota setting / target setting process

 - Obtain national forecasts and review them for consistency – using historical growth information and any future market changes.

-- Collect historical performance information at territory level and analyze for gauging how predictable sales results are.
+- Collect historical performance information at the territory level and analyze it to gauge how predictable sales results are.